Zebiao1998/homepage/README.md

 > Do not use an important location for `<destination>`; instead, use it as a staging area and copy files from there to your web server.

 If `$HOME/repo/publishing-source` contains files that you want jekyll to leave untouched, specify them under `keep_files` in `_config.yml`.
-In its default configuration, al-folio will copy the top-level `README.md` to the publishing source.
+In its default configuration, homepage will copy the top-level `README.md` to the publishing source.
 If you want to change this behavior, add `README.md` under `exclude` in `_config.yml`.

 **Note:** Do _not_ run `jekyll clean` on your publishing source repo as this will result in the entire directory getting deleted, irrespective of the content of `keep_files` in `_config.yml`.